DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 WESTPORT SEA LION SHOT WITH ARROW

 A male California sea lion has been spotted at a Grays Harbor marina with an arrow in his side.
-A $2500 reward has been offered for information leading to an arrest.
-For story and video,

 JUDGE: SEALS MUST LEAVE LAJOLLA CHILDREN'S POOL